Search Results for

 The NoTestsAttribute specifies the default status for a parameterized test method or test fixture when it contains no executable child tests.
 This is useful when test cases are generated dynamically and may sometimes produce an empty set.

 By default, NUnit treats a Theory with no test cases as a failure.
-For other parameterized tests, the behavior may vary.
-The NoTestsAttribute allows you to explicitly control what status should be reported when no test cases are available.
+For other parameterized tests, behavior may vary.
+NoTestsAttribute chooses the TestStatus reported when no executable child tests are produced.

 Note